 The Minister may, after taking into account the recommendations of the adjudication committee, withdraw such approval granted to an industrial policy project with preferred status and substitute that approval with an approval as an industrial policy project with qualifying status from a date specified by the Minister and inform the Commissioner of that withdrawal, substitution and of that date.

 8. Duties of the Commissioner

-The Commissioner may, despite the confidentiality of information provisions of Chapter 6 of the TA Act $-^{72}$
+The Commissioner may, despite the confidentiality of information provisions of Chapter 6 of the Tax Administration Act 28 of 2011 $-^{70}$